Aaron-Hale/sudoku-image-solver/README.md

 1. **Occupancy**: is a cell empty or filled?
 2. **Digit recognition**: if filled, which digit is it?

 That split mattered because those two tasks fail differently.
 Occupancy is easier in principle, while digit recognition is a harder shape-classification problem.
+After blacklist cleanup, the occupancy model was already strong enough to keep as the main stage, reaching **98.47%** validation accuracy with **99.01%** precision on filled cells and **97.14%** recall on filled cells.

 For digits, the project first tried a **linear softmax baseline**, which reached only **73.8%** validation accuracy and clearly underfit the printed-digit task.
 The next step was to move to a **CNN**, which was much better aligned with the visual nature of the problem.
 In the Day 21 benchmark, the best setup was **Chars74K transfer** at **94.53%** validation accuracy, ahead of **cells only (93.63%)**, **MNIST transfer (94.26%)**, and **EMNIST transfer (94.37%)**.